The overall goal of the workshop is to discuss open questions emerging from ongoing research with members of the

 We welcome position papers from both academia and industry to begin building a rigorous and robust research framework for understanding trust in the transition to automated vehicles and systems.

 Submissions for the workshop should adhere to the CHI extended abstracts (EA) format.
 Position papers may be 1-4 pages long, excluding references.
-Papers should address either goal 1 (defining trust within the automated vehicle context) or goal 2 (determining appropriate measures of trust for automated vehicles).
+Papers should address the workshop goals or interesting aspects in trust research.
 Submissions should be emailed to firstname.lastname@example.org on or before the submission deadline.